Oracle Discoverer, a 20-year-old, ad-hoc querying and analysis reporting tool, reached the official end of life on June 30, 2017.

 - New upgrade scripts

 Failed Integration: You run the potential risk of failed integration with the latest versions of Oracle E-Business Suite, and any new desktop, browser, or Windows OS updates.
 You won't be able to integrate Discoverer will Oracle Database 12c or later or any of Oracle's Cloud applications.

 Business Impact: The traditional way of building ad-hoc reports has fallen out of favor in place of self-service reporting that allows users to create reports and dashboards from multiple devices without requiring significant involvement from IT.
 Having access to better tools to track and trend metrics that matter most to the business is critical and can have an impact on the advantage you have over your competitors.

 Migrating from Discoverer to Oracle BI Foundation Suite / OBIEE

-The Oracle Business Intelligence Foundation Suite provides the industry’s best in class platform for business intelligence, including ad-hoc query and analysis, dashboards, enterprise reporting, mobile analytics, scorecards, multidimensional OLAP, predictive analytics, on an architecturally integrated business intelligence foundation.
+The Oracle Business Intelligence Foundation Suite provides the industry’s best-in-class platform for business intelligence, including ad-hoc query and analysis, dashboards, enterprise reporting, mobile analytics, scorecards, multidimensional OLAP, and predictive analytics, on an architecturally integrated business intelligence foundation.

 Read this blog to learn more about the benefits and drawbacks of migrating from Oracle Discoverer to OBIEE.